 University policy is the baseline policy.
-Programs may have policy that is more stringent than the University baseline policy; however, not less stringent than the University baseline policy.
-For questions regarding this statement, please contact the Department of Counseling's Graduate Coordinator or the School of Graduate Studies and Research.
+Programs may have policies that are more stringent than the University baseline policy; however, none less stringent than the University baseline policy.
+For questions regarding this statement, please contact Dr. Pollard-Kosidowski (bpollard@iup.edu) or the School of Graduate Studies and Research.